SpeakerSleuth: Can Large Audio-Language Models Judge Speaker Consistency across Multi-turn Dialogues?: Further Analyses of LALMs

 \subsection{Impact of Textual Context}

 Our main results evaluate models using only the target speaker's audio turns.
-However, unlike embedding-based methods, LALMs have the potential to leverage additional signals from the dialogue context to identify speaker inconsistencies more accurately.
-To verify this, we conduct an additional analysis where the full dialogue is provided to LALM judges, with non-target interlocutor turns provided in text form while the target speaker's turns are provided as audio.
+A natural hypothesis is that providing the interlocutors' turns as text would help models better focus on the target speaker's voice by anchoring the conversational flow, allowing them to allocate more attention to acoustic features of the target.
+To test this, we provide the full dialogue to LALM judges, with non-target interlocutors' turns in text form while the target speaker's turns remain as audio.
+By construction, all dialogues are textually coherent (Section~\ref{verification}), so the text itself offers no signal of inconsistency, allowing us to test whether textual context helps models focus on acoustic features.

-Table~\ref{tab:analysis_context_impact} shows that adding textual context creates a striking asymmetry.
-S1 performance improves dramatically (most models >90\%) while S2/S3 collapse (most <10\%).
-Models prioritize textual coherence over acoustic features.
-When dialogue text flows naturally, they judge speakers as consistent regardless of acoustic evidence, failing to detect even obvious inconsistencies like gender switches.
-This behavior aligns with recent findings on attention imbalance in LALMs \cite{wang2025paymoreattentiontoaudio}, which demonstrate that LALMs allocate more attention to text tokens than audio tokens.
-Our results provide empirical evidence of this phenomenon's practical impact.
-When textual context is present, models essentially default to text-based reasoning.
-Localization results exhibit the same pattern (see Appendix~\ref{app:analy:context}).